yeungjosh/AITP2020-DS-Challenge/README.md

 [Wiki](https://github.rcac.purdue.edu/glentner/AITP2019-DS-Challenge/wiki)
 documentation to get started with the challenge.
-There you'll find details on the specifics of the challenge, the dataset, available resources, scoring, how to submit your work, toos and technology, final presentations, and supplimental information.
+There you'll find details on the specifics of the challenge, the dataset, available resources, scoring, how to submit your work, tools and technology, final presentations, and supplemental information.